Stuart Forster reviews a stay at the luxury Marina Mandarin Singapore hotel.

 Singapore Slings in the Atrium Lounge

 Morning light is flooding into the lobby.
 I look down at the chairs and tables of the Atrium Lounge, down on level four.
-Last night I’d sat there until the bar closed sipping delicious Singapore Slings served by waitresses in high-collared, Chinese style dresses.
+Last night I sat there until the bar closed.
+I was sipping delicious Singapore Slings served by waitresses in high-collared, Chinese-style dresses.

-Arriving from Changi Airport at 10.00pm meant I hadn’t had time to get over to Raffles for a Singapore Sling in the Long Bar.
+Arriving from Changi Airport at 10.00 pm meant I didn’t have time to visit Raffles for a Singapore Sling in the famous Long Bar.
 My disappointment at not being able to fulfil that wish was soon assuaged by the powerful kick of the first of several cocktails in the Atrium Lounge.
-To be sensible I’d also ordered myself a club sandwich – a hangover in the tropical humidity of Singapore would surely be no fun at all.
+To be sensible I also ordered myself a club sandwich.

 I pause by the lifts and photograph down into the atrium.
 Its volume, subtle illumination and stylish design were sufficient to draw a murmured wow from me upon arrival last night.